elsassph/haxe-modular/readme.md

 **Important:**
 - all the NPM dependencies have to be moved into these NPM bundles,
-- do not run Browserify on the Haxe-JS bundles!
+- do not run Browserify on the Haxe-JS files!

 ## Haxe-JS code splitting